EVORA-project/evora-ontology/models/docs/DataProvider.md

     multivalued: false
   loginUrl:
     name: loginUrl
-    description: The URL template that allows to log in if required
+    description: The URL template that allows to log in if required.
     title: login URL
     close_mappings:
     - wdp:P1630